When starting your gluten-free life, one of the biggest worries is that there is suddenly “nothing left to eat!”

 In reality, that is just not the case!
 You can read more about that here.

-Stop, breath, look around and you will see you have many options.
+Stop, breathe, look around and you will see you have many options.
 You may just need to start thinking differently about your food.

 One of the best things you can do for yourself is to keep your pantry stocked.
 Having food on hand will take away a lot of the “there’s nothing left to eat!” feelings- as you WILL always have something to grab.